 Flexibility and the ability to listen and learn – as a community and as individuals – are the core strengths that will make us stronger as we move forward together.

 Grounded in guidance from the Department of Elementary and Secondary Education, the Center for Disease Control, and The Massachusetts Department of Public Health, Park’s return to campus has been built on the careful reimagining of how we work and learn together on campus in defined clusters.

-Because the cluster system necessarily limits the ways in which teachers and students can interact, Park decided to build its reopening plan on a hybrid model.
-The hybrid schedule creates room for virtual cross-cluster classes and meetings that enrich both academic and social-emotional learning opportunities.
-Students are able to gather for clubs, affinity groups, language study, and other important programs essential to both academic growth and overall well-being.
+Because the cluster system necessarily limits the ways in which teachers and students can interact, we decided to build our 2020-21 school year on a hybrid model.
+The schedule creates room for virtual cross-cluster classes and meetings that enrich both academic and social-emotional learning opportunities.
+Students are able to gather virtually for clubs, affinity groups, music classes, and other important programs essential to both academic growth and overall well-being.